sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-10-primer-chapter13.md

     ~ClassName() = default;
 };
 ```
-- as we've covered before using `=default` make the compiler create the default version of some speical methods
+- as we've covered before using `=default` make the compiler create the default version of some special methods
     * note that it's not true that every method has their own default version
 - if you don't want the default version, you can prevent it from being created by the compiler by using `=delete`
     * unlike `=default`, we can specify `=delete` on any function